danog/MadelineProto/docs/TD_docs/methods/changeChatPhoto.md

 ---
 title: changeChatPhoto
 description: Changes chat photo.
-Photo can't be changed for private chats.
-Photo will not change until change will be synchronized with the server.
-Photo will not be changed if application is killed before it can send request to the server. - There will be update about change of the photo on success.
-Otherwise error will be returned
+Works only for group and channel chats.
+Requires administrator rights in groups and appropriate administrator right in channels.
+Photo will not change before request to the server completes
 ---
 ## Method: changeChatPhoto
 [Back to methods index](index.md)